nejos97/resources-for-learning-about-bitcoin-and-blockchain/README.md

 - [Coinmarketcap Alexandria](https://coinmarketcap.com/alexandria/glossary) : Crypto Glossary
 - [Coingecko Alexandria](https://www.coingecko.com/en/glossary) : A to Z: Cryptocurrency Glossary & Terms | CoinGecko
 - [Bitcoin Design](https://bitcoin.design/guide/glossary/) : Glossary | Bitcoin Design
+- [Andreas’Glossary of Terms](https://aantonop.com/glossary/): The glossary below is compiled from some of Andreas’ best-selling books: Mastering Bitcoin, Mastering Ethereum, and Mastering the Lightning Network.
+Andreas writes all of the Mastering series books in a collaborative way on GitHub.

 Youtube Videos
 ===============